bnb-chain/greenfield-whitepaper/part3.md

 object that are stored on it.
 For the primary SP, the local manifest records each segment's hashes.
-The "*root*" field of the object's metadata in the above code stores the hash of the whole local manifest of the primary SP, e.g. it is the "*PiecesRootHash(SP0)*" in the below diagram.
+The "*root*" field of the object's metadata in the above code stores the hash of the whole local manifest of the primary SP, e.g., it is the "*PiecesRootHash(SP0)*" in the below diagram.
 For the secondary SPs, the local manifest records each piece's hashes, and the hash of their local manifest files are recorded in the subRooList field in order, e.g. the 4th element of this list will store